ubsuny/StagePi_CP2P2024/README.md

 ## Tensorflow in the code
 Tensorflow is used in the code helping to move StagePi.
 The code and the output of the code is shown in the file `stage_pi.ipynb`.
 The use of tensorflow would be more effective in machine learning and deep learning by feeding some data to extrapolate.
 The code I used in moving the StagePi using tensorflow simply replace the similar work of the numpy.
 Hence I do not see it is being used as its true potential in the code.

+## Calibration code for StagePi
+The code helps to estimate the position of the stage from the input voltage.
+It asks for axis (x, y, z) you want to estimate the position and voltage you desire.
+The code returns the position with uncertiainty.
+This code is provided in `calibrated_stagepi.py` file.